tcosolutions/betterscan/README.md

   })
 }
 ```

+If you wish to run Reviewdog as GitHub Action.

 Make sure in your GitHub Repository under Settings->Actions->General the "Workflow permissions" are set to "Read and write permissions"